Dear Aunt Vadge,

 Hey there,

-• Keep the paws bone dry.
-Yeast loves warm and damp, so dry thoroughly between the toes after every walk, wash or wet grass – this alone makes a real difference.
+The two big levers are starving the yeast and drying it out.
+Keep her paws bone dry, since yeast loves warm and damp, so dry thoroughly between the toes after every walk, wash or romp on wet grass.
+That alone makes a real difference.

-The same plant antifungals we use for human yeast – like horopito – act against yeast generally, and there are antifungal washes and wipes made specifically for dogs (your vet can point you to a chlorhexidine/miconazole one).
-Our own products are formulated for human bodies, not pets, and because she licks her paws, please don’t apply any oil-based or essential-oil blend without checking with your vet, as a few that are fine for us don’t agree with dogs.
+For antifungals, there are washes and wipes made specifically for dogs (your vet can point you to a chlorhexidine or miconazole one).
+Please don’t apply any oil-based or essential-oil blend to her without checking with your vet first, because a few that are perfectly fine for us don’t agree with dogs, and she’ll lick it off.

-Recurrent paw yeast (often Malassezia) is usually a sign of an underlying allergy or skin issue – so the lasting fix is finding that.
-If your regular vet isn’t cracking it, ask for a referral to a veterinary dermatologist, or find a holistic/integrative vet who’ll look at diet, allergies and environment too.
+The real fix, though, is finding the why: recurrent paw yeast (often Malassezia) is usually a sign of an underlying allergy or skin issue, so if your regular vet isn’t cracking it, ask for a referral to a veterinary dermatologist, or find a holistic or integrative vet who’ll look at diet, allergies and environment too.